 Creating a 3-D model and getting it printed

 We recommend checking out Thingiverse Thingiverse is a design community for sharing printable things.
 For those people who do not have 3-D design skills.
 If you want to try 3-D modelling at home, Autodesk Tinkercad is a free online app with built-in tutorials.

 We need you to submit your file for printing in .stl format.
 It should be no larger than 15MB.
 If it is too large it will not be able to be submitted.
 You can compress (zip) the file if it’s too large.

-When a .stl file is received by the Libraries, it will be checked for “printability” by staff and if it works, it will be printed for you.
-If not, staff will contact you to explain what needs to happen.
-We will send you an email when the print is ready to collect.
+When a .stl file is received by the Libraries, it will be checked for “printability” by staff prior to printing.
+If there is a printability problem staff will contact you to explain what needs to happen.

 Printing will be in a single colour.
 We have a variety of colours available – please provide your colour preference on the form when requesting your 3-D print.